DLAC Sessions:

 • Organized Session of Talks (75 minutes/3 segments) - The presenter proposes the theme for all three speakers.
 These sessions are considered a group of three Contributed Talks.
 They are based on 20-minute segments and allow conference attendees to move between sessions throughout the day.
 A session moderator may choose to have two speakers plus a 20-minute discussion for the third segment.

 • Table Talks (35 minutes/1.5 segments) – Table talks are facilitated small group (10-15 people) discussions of 35 minutes.
 Discussion topics are chosen by the moderator of the session and can focus on any aspect of digital learning.
 The moderator does not need to be an expert on the topic, but should have questions planned prior to the Table Talk to guide the conversation.
+Screens, projectors, and microphones will not be provided for Table Talks.

 • Book Study (35 minutes/1.5 segments) – Book Studies are facilitated small group (10-15 people) discussions of 35 minutes.
 Sessions are focused around a book that will be highlighted before the conference so attendees have the opportunity to read the book prior to the session.
 The book is chosen by the moderator of the session and can focus on any aspect of digital learning.
 The moderator does not have to be the author of the book but should have questions planned prior to the Book Study to guide the conversation.
+Screens, projectors, and microphones will not be provided for Book Studies.

 • PechaKucha (0.5 segments) – This is a very specific type of presentation that is exactly 6 minutes and 40 seconds long, where you must have exactly 20 images in a Powerpoint with slides auto-advancing after 20 seconds.
 See www.pechakucha.org for more information.

 • Poster Sessions (90 minutes) – Posters are presented during one of the two early evening receptions in the exhibit hall.
 We would like you to think of your poster as an “infographic” to stress that the graphics must convey a problem and solution, or research question and findings.
+Speakers will be available during the 90-minute block to address participants' questions.

 Blocks may also be used for the following types of activities, using the entire 75 minutes or a portion of the 75 minutes: